maticnetwork/prover-cli/README.md

 ## Prerequisites

-- Python 3.x
+- Python 3.6+
-- jq 1.7 or higher
-- Prometheus set up and running
+- Prometheus set up and running on your service
 - Witness files generated using Jerigon